By Helen Booth

 Have a daily kitchen reset

 According to The Declutter Hub experts, incorporating a regular reset into your day is the key to staying on top of clutter.
 Lesley says, “Basically, there will be one or two times a day where you ensure your kitchen is completely tidy and reset for the day.”
-So take a little bit of time after washing up—and maybe even clean your dishwasher—to put things away and find a home for any clutter that’s starting to take over a countertop or cupboard.
+So take a little bit of time after washing up—and maybe even clean your dishwasher or clean your stovetop—to put things away and find a home for any clutter that’s starting to take over a countertop or cupboard.

 Add a regular organization day